 Square Cut-Outs for Wood Grilles

-This video we’ll be processing in-panel linear cut outs for 1100 series Cross Piece Grilles.
+In this video, we’ll be processing in-panel linear cut-outs for 1100 series Cross Piece Grilles.
 Grilles can be adapted to work with a lot of different mechanical penetrations, such as slot diffusers or linear lighting.